ambielecki/biking/README.md

 <http://cscie12.andrewbielecki.me>

 ## Description
 A site describing some of the mountain biking and road biking around the North Shore and Metro West areas of Boston.
+The site's goal is to provide information on local mountain biking and road biking opportunities.
+There is a section dedicated to creating user meetups as well as one implemented page about Middlesex fells and future space for other parks as well as a page dedicated to road biking.

 ## Active Pages
 *   Home page <http://cscie12.andrewbielecki.me/>